technmsg/spcrew.org/content/errata.md

 We will not rent or sell your name, address, email address, or other personal information to any third party without your permission.
 However, we must give full cooperation in any situation where we are required by law or legal process to provide such information.

-[Google Analytics](http://www.google.com/analytics/) is used to acquire broad demographic data about visitors, including geographic and user-agent information.
-Google stores this data in accordance with [their privacy policy](http://www.google.com/policies/privacy/).
+[Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/) is used to acquire broad demographic data about visitors, including geographic and user-agent information.
+Cloudflare stores this data in accordance with [their privacy policy](https://www.cloudflare.com/privacypolicy/).

 We reserve the right to republish or share the contents of any correspondence.